Domino tilings of three-dimensional cylinders: regularity of hamiltonian disks: Introduction

 Domino tilings, along with the questions previously discussed, can be easily generalized to higher dimensions.
 However, the arguments used in two dimensions do not straightforwardly extend to higher dimensions.
-Recently, Chandgotia, Sheffield and Wolfram~\cite{CSW} developed new tools to extend the results in~\cite{CKP} to 3D domino tilings.
+Recently, Chandgotia, Sheffield and Wolfram~\cite{CSW23} developed new tools to extend the results in~\cite{CKP01} to 3D domino tilings.
 In a different vein, the transition of dimensions can drastically change the a priori expected result.
-For instance, Pak and Yang~\cite{Pak} showed that the counting tiling problem is computationally more complex in dimension three.
-Similarly, the space of tilings of a contractible 3D region is not necessarily flip connected, e.g.\ the $3\times 3 \times 2$ box (see Figure 1 of~\cite{refinment}).
+For instance, Pak and Yang~\cite{PY13} showed that the counting tiling problem is computationally more complex in dimension three.
+Similarly, as we shall see, the space of tilings of a contractible 3D region is not necessarily flip connected.

+In the last decade, significant progresses have been made on the flip connectivity problem, particularly in regions such as cylinders~\cite{FKMS22, KS22, MS18, Sal22}.
+A three-dimensional \emph{cylinder} $\R_N \subset \mathbb{R}^3$ is a region of the form $\D \times [0,N]$ where $\D \subset \mathbb{R}^2$ is a quadriculated disk and $[0,N]$ is an interval with $N \in \mathbb{N}$.
+As illustrated in Figure~\ref{fig:drawtil}, we adhere to~\cite{MS18} and draw a tiling of $\R_N$ floor by floor.
+The dominoes parallel to the $z$- axis, referred to as \emph{vertical dominoes}, correspond to two unit squares contained in adjacent floors.
+The dominoes parallel to either the $x$-axis or the $y$-axis, referred to as \emph{horizontal dominoes}, are represented as planar dominoes.

-In the last decade, significant progresses have been made towards the flip connectivity problem of domino tilings in dimensions greater than two~\cite{CliSal, refinment, Sal}.
-We are particularly interested in three-dimensional domino tilings of cylinders.
-A \emph{quadriculated disk} $\D \subset \mathbb{R}^2$ is a 2D region homeomorphic to a disk; unit squares in $\D$ are colored in black and white alternately, so that adjacent squares (i.e.\ squares sharing an edge) have different colors.
-A disk $\D$ is \emph{balanced} if it contains the same number of white and black unit squares.
-A \emph{cylinder} is a region of the form $\D \times [0,N]$, where $\D$ is a balanced quadriculated disk and $N \in \mathbb{N}$.
-For certain cylinders, the flip connectivity problem is somewhat simple.
-A disk $\D$ is called \emph{trivial} if it is a $2 \times 2$ square or its unit squares are adjacent to at most other two unit squares.
-It is not difficult to show that if $\D$ is trivial then any two tilings of $\D \times [0,N]$ can be joined by a sequence of flips.
-However, as we shall see, the discussion is much more subtle for nontrivial disks.
+Normally, we consider cylinders whose base is a balanced nontrivial disk.
+A disk $\D$ is \emph{balanced} if it contains an equal number of black and white unit squares; a unit square $[a,a+1]\times[b,b+1] \subset \D$ with $(a,b) \in \mathbb{Z}^2$ is \emph{white} if $a+b$ is even and \emph{black} if $a+b$ is odd.
+Moreover, $\D$ is \emph{trivial} if each of its unit squares is adjacent to at most other two unit squares.
+It is not difficult to show that any two tilings of $\R_N$ can be joined by a sequence of flips if $\D$ is trivial.
+For nontrivial disks, however, the discussion is more complex.